Godrek/LiteRoom/README.md

 Can convert to individual R/G/B channels

+Histogram equalization:

-Histogram equalization with slider that controls the degree of equalization.
+slider that controls the degree of equalization.

 Higher values = closer to flat/more equal histogram

 Sobel filter:

-Checkbox for black or white outline left # parameter is for thresholding right # parameter is a scalar for magnitude values
+Checkbox for black or white outline

+left # parameter is for thresholding

+right # parameter is a scalar for magnitude values

 Grayscale/Color Gaussian Blur: